National-Clinical-Cohort-Collaborative/short-course-2024-january/sessions/session-3/extraction/README.md

     1. Include patients only if 2+ years old at the time of covid onset.
 (Or if age is unknown.)
-    2. Exclude patients if they first develop covid before February 1, 2020.
+    2. Exclude patients if they first develop covid before July 1, 2020.
 (Or if onset date is unknown.)
+    3. Exclude patients if they first develop covid after Dec 31, 2022.

 3. I like to include the criteria in the `pt` transform, which will be one of the final steps in the workbook.
 Basically calculate the